-- 41. The Licencee shall locate fuel storage and equipment servicing areas established for the construction and operation of the Development a minimum distance of 100 metres from any waterbody, and shall comply with the requirements of Manitoba Regulation 188/2001 respecting Storage and Handling of Petroleum Products and Allied Products, or any future amendment thereof. - 42.
-The Licencee shall, during construction and operation of the Development, operate, maintain, and store all materials and equipment in a manner that prevents any deleterious substances including fuel, oil, grease, hydraulic fluid, coolant, and other similar substances from contaminating soil or entering any waterbody.
+19. The Licencee shall locate fuel storage and equipment servicing areas established for the construction and operation of the Development a minimum distance of 100 metres from any waterbody, and shall comply with the requirements of the Storage Manitoba Hydro - St. Vital Transmission Complex Licence No. 3207 Page 6 of 7 and Handling of Petroleum Products and Allied Products Regulation 188/2001, or any future amendment thereof.

+20. The Licencee shall, during construction and maintenance of the Development, operate, maintain, and store all materials and equipment in a manner that prevents any deleterious substances including fuel, oil, grease, hydraulic fluid, coolant, and other similar substances from contaminating soil or entering any waterbody.
 Emergency spill kits for both land and in-water use shall be readily available on site during construction.

-Solid Waste Disposal
+Waste Disposal

-43. The Licencee shall dispose of all solid waste generated at the Development, which is not recycled, only to a waste disposal ground operating under the authority of a permit issued pursuant to Manitoba Regulation 37/2016 respecting Waste Management Facilities or any future amendment thereof, or a Licence issued pursuant to The Environment Act.
+21. The Licencee shall dispose of non-reusable construction debris and solid waste from the construction and maintenance of the Development at a waste disposal ground operating under the authority of a permit issued under Waste Disposal Grounds Regulation 150/91, or any future amendment thereof, or a licence issued pursuant to The Environment Act.